rizwan-kh/rizwan-kh.github.io/content/posts/azdo-az-repo-git.md

 git status
 ```

-The commands are very self-explanatory.
-However, the important item I skipped mentioning is the authentication part, which happens using SSH keys, stored under Azure Pipelines -> Library -> Variable Group.
-You would also need to put your public SSH keys under your profile.
-Here is the [link from Microsoft which explains how the authentication setup is done](https://learn.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops#set-up-ssh-key-authentication)
+While the commands are self-explanatory, it's crucial to highlight the authentication aspect, which is facilitated through SSH keys stored in Azure Pipelines' Variable Group.
+Additionally, you need to place your public SSH keys in your profile.
+For detailed authentication setup, refer to [Microsoft's guide on SSH key authentication](https://learn.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops#set-up-ssh-key-authentication).

-Hope you enjoy the reading!